What are health records?

 To access someone else's health records, use the same steps as above.
 You'll need to have written permission from the person to access their records.
 It must be an original document and they'll need to sign and date it.
 You may need to provide more information.

-If you don’t have or can’t get their consent, you'll need to make a right of information request.
+If you don’t have or can’t get their consent, you'll need to make a right to information request.

 We publish requests for non-personal documents, released under the Right to Information Act 2009, on our disclosure log.

-Doctors can register to have online access to medical records and patient information from Queensland Health systems.
+GPs can register for online access to health records and patient information from Queensland Health systems.

-If you don’t want your doctor to have access to your information, you can opt out online or by calling 13 43 25 84.
+If you don’t want your GP to have access to your records, you can opt out online or by calling 13 43 25 84.